Michaelbecze/blog/_posts/2026-03-29-Sysmmetric-IRB-Anycast-Gateway-on-Catalyst.md

   Y   192.168.101.1                           2     101   5254.009c.f85d Vl101

 ```
-**show ip route vrf north** Lastly, lets take a look at the route table for vrf north to show that routes are in fact being poplutaed via EVPN.
+**show ip route vrf north** Lastly, lets take a look at the route table for vrf "north" to show that routes are in fact being poplutaed via EVPN.

 ```
 East-SW1#show ip route vrf north